 One neat trick that's worth mentioning is that you can charge an iPhone slightly faster by switching on Airplane Mode - but we do mean slightly.

-This is because it turns off 3G and Wi-Fi and uses less power while charging.
+This is because it turns off mobile data and Wi-Fi and uses less power while charging.
 Open Control Centre and tap the plane-shaped icon when charging.
-Note that while Airplane mode is activated you won't be able to take phone calls or use your iPhone to browse the internet; but the iPhone will charge a little bit faster.
+Note that while Airplane mode is activated you won't be able to take phone calls or use your iPhone to browse the internet, but the iPhone will charge a little bit faster.